khamidou/lptrace/README.md

 You can see that the server is handling the request in real time!
 After pressing Ctrl-C, the trace is removed and the program execution resumes normally.

+# How it works

+gdb is an awesome debugger.
+It lets you attach to any running program, as long as you're root.
+It also lets you call any C function this program exposes.

+What's interesting is that among the C functions the Python interpreter exposes, one function `PyRun\_SimpleString`, lets you run a single expression of Python code.

+We use this function to ask the Python process to read a temporary file `lptrace` created.
+This file contains a hook to the `sys.settrace` function, which allows us to get notified whenever a function is called.

+Finally, we need to output the tracing data somewhere.
+We could do this in the program we're tracing but that wouldn't be very useful.
+Instead, we write it to a FIFO so that `lptrace` can display it in its own window.

+That's about it.
+I encourage you to read the source --- it's short and pretty simple!

 # Running lptrace

 lptrace was written to be run on production servers.
 Because of this,